dylan-isaac/pydanticai-api-template/README.md

 - **Documentation Reminders**: Get contextual reminders to update documentation when changing code
 - **Type Safety Enforcement**: Maintain type safety throughout the codebase
 - **Director Pattern Detection**: Identify opportunities for implementing autonomous AI workflows
+- **Repomix Integration**: Use the [Repomix Runner extension](https://marketplace.cursorapi.com/items?itemName=DorianMassoulier.repomix-runner) (automatically installed in the dev container) to easily bundle files or directories and copy them to the clipboard for pasting into AI chat prompts.

 To get started with the Cursor Rules: